TheSkyentist/GELATO/README.md

 To install the dependancies, I recommend installing conda (through [Miniconda](https://docs.conda.io/en/latest/miniconda.html)).

-A conda environment with nearly all the dependencies can be installed via the provided "environment.yml" file.
+A conda environment with early all the dependencies can be installed via the provided "environment.yml" file.
 If you do not wish to use conda, you can find the required version of python packages enumerated in the "environment.yml" file.

 ```bash
 cd /path/to/GELATO/directory